suldod/Powersistence/README.md

 # Powersistence
 Simple script that automates setting a new scheduled task to run a malicious payload on a schedule and thus remain you persistent while operating.

+## Usage
+Import the script on your target machine and just execute using powershell :
+``powershell .\Powersistence.ps1``